unnc-idl-ucc/Document-OpenDS/README.md

 # Document-OpenDS
-This is a collection of usages and functionalities about OpenDS Framework.
+This is a collection of usages and functionalities about OpenDS and jMonkeyEngine Framework.
 <br>

 ## Motivation